 Cordova Embayment shale gas project in Canada.
-By securing such interest, the Company plans to participate in the development and production of shale gas in the Cordova region.
-As of March 31, 2015, the Company had invested approximately Canadian dollar 21.6 million in the project.
+By securing such interest, the Company planned to participate in the development and production of shale gas in the Cordova region.
+As of March 31, 2016, the Company had invested approximately Canadian dollar 27 million in the project.
 The Company currently does not plan to make additional investments in the project.

 In February 2011, the Company decided to participate in the development of the Umiak gas reserve located in the northern region of Canada and purchased a 20% interest in the Umiak gas reserve from MGM Energy of Canada for approximately U.S.\$30 million.
-By participating in the development of the Umiak gas reserve, the Company expects to expand its operations, and also gain knowledge in developing and operating gas fields, in the arctic region.
-As of March 31, 2015, the Company had invested approximately Canadian dollar 20 million in the project.
+By participating in the development of the Umiak gas reserve, the Company expected to expand its operations, and also gain knowledge in developing and operating gas fields, in the arctic region.
+As of March 31, 2016, the Company had invested approximately Canadian dollar 20 million in the project.
 The Company currently does not plan to make additional investments in the project.

 Cyprus.
 In January 2013, the Company formed a consortium with Eni S.p.A. to explore Blocks 2, 3 and 9 in the Levant basin off the shore of Cyprus.
 The Company currently holds a 20% interest in the consortium.
 The consortium commenced geophysical surveys in the third quarter of 2013, and the drilling of exploration wells in Block 9 was completed in December 2014 and March 2015.
-As of March 31, 2015, the Company had invested approximately Euro 80.8 million in the project, and it plans to additionally invest approximately Euro 43 million in 2015.
+As of March 31, 2016, the Company had invested approximately Euro 111 million in the project, but it does not plan to make additional investments in the project in the remainder of 2016.